Annotated Ada Reference Manual (Ada 202y Draft 3)Legal Information

 {AI95-00329-01} {AI95-00414-01} A return statement shall not apply to a nonreturning procedure or generic procedure.

-{AI12-0269-1} Any return statement that applies to a nonreturning function or generic function shall be a simple_return_statement with an expression that is a raise_expression, a call on a nonreturning function, or a parenthesized expression of one of these.
+{AI12-0269-1} {AI22-0093-1} An extended_return_statement shall not apply to a nonreturning function or generic function.
+Any return expression of statement that applies to a nonreturning function or generic function shall be a simple_return_statement with an expression that is a raise_expression, a call on a nonreturning function, or a parenthesized expression expression of one of these.

 5.a/5